 Distributors are taking an evolutionary step toward commercially empowering labels.
 There are several choices out there and it might require a bit of research to find the best fit for you - as a label, it is important to find solutions that will save you time and help you keep everything in one place.

-iMusician offers a unique plan, Pro Unlimited, that allows you to distribute unlimited music for unlimited artists without any additional costs - and all of the income and royalties go directly to you.
-You also have access to in-depth reporting and analytics – daily trend charts; streams, downloads, YouTube sales overview, and more.
+iMusician offers three unique subscription plans to choose from, Free, AMPLIFY, and AMPLIFY+, each of which allows you to distribute unlimited music for unlimited artists without any additional costs - and all of the income and royalties go directly to you.
+With AMPLIFY and AMPLIFY+ you also have access to in-depth reporting and analytics – daily trend charts; streams, downloads, YouTube sales overview, and more.

 Read everything you need to know about selling your music online here.

 Before distributing, you will need to make sure that your artists give you high-quality artwork and inform you of all the contributors in each track: